ericgio/react-bootstrap-typeahead/issues.md

 See this article for a more thurrough explanation of `aria-owns`: https://labs.levelaccess.com/index.php/ARIA-owns_Table

-- `'aria-controls': menuId`

 ### Screen reader announces widgit as "expanded" when screen reader focus is in `input`

 The "expanded" announcement in this context means that screen reader focus is in the list.
-This may happen due to `aria-activedescendant` being set, or if `tabindex` is used to an `option` element being placed in the tab order via `tabindex="0"`.
+This happens due to `aria-activedescendant` being set, which tells the accessibility layer that even though the browser thinks focus is still in the `input`, screen reader focus should be in the list.
-In either case, `aria-expanded` should be set to "true" only if the list is active and meant to have screen reader focus.
+Thus, `aria-expanded` should be set to "true" only if the list is active and meant to have screen reader focus.
-Note that browser focus may be different.
-For instance, when `aria-activedescendant` is used, screen reader focus is in the listbox, while browser focus remains in the `input` element.

 - `'aria-expanded': isMenuShown && activeIndex >= 0`